FREQUENTLY ASKED QUESTIONS

 From a physics standpoint this is rather uncommon behavior, and in man-made objects this is usually only found in paints that are specifically designed for this effect.
 Therefore, iridescent behavior is the behavior of a special property not found in regular pigment or dye based inks.
 Also, because the apparent image changes with the angle of observation, iridescence is not fully reproduced by conventional photography.

 If we do reproduction work and your image includes iridescent paint, then you will get whatever color the camera sees when the work is perfectly perpendicular to the artwork.
 We have real samples in the studio of paint chips and paint samples that we’ve scanned and printed that show exactly what an artist can expect with certain types of paint.

 Clients are advised to keep a copy of their files and treat them as you would other valuable electronic documents, photos or heirlooms.
-Replacement CDs or DVDs and file recovery after 2 years if you have lost your copy are $20.
+We charge $20 to provide past scans if you lost them, and they are provided via dropbox.

 We’re often asked if we require artists to sign a form stating that the work is theirs.
 In general the answer is no. We generally don’t check, and we can’t really be the copyright police.
 However, if it’s quite obvious that you don’t have rights to the artwork or image, then we can’t reproduce it and may ask for something in writing.